rdz-oss/BattyBirdNET-Pi/README.md

 * Replay recorded files in audible range (on 'Recordings' pages)

-Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth, BirdNET-Pi for bats, BatNET
+Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth, BirdNET-Pi for bats, BatNET, Fledermaus, Fledermausdetektor, Ortungsrufe, Fledermausrufaufnahmen, Fledermausrufe, Rufanalyse

 ### Installations around the world
 There are several installations in the US, Germany and the UK that I am aware of.
 One of my dev stations can be checked out.